meroton/docs/docs/tips/index.md

 I can sometimes be difficult to evaluate what exactly is happening behind the curtains of your build.

-How do you know if some artifacts are rebuilt unecessarily?
+How do you know if some artifacts are rebuilt unnecessarily?

 Non-deterministic actions?